Unique Ways to Improve Your Marketing Workflow

 A marketing workflow is a guideline for companies to follow when planning a campaign.
 A marketing workflow includes goals, deadlines and schedules.
 It is often supplemented by workflow management software to help create structured tasks for team members and share them with the necessary departments.

 Marketing campaigns are more likely to succeed when they take place on dates or times when their target market is available.
-One example is a phone call at two-thirty in the morning is not a great way to initiate a sale.
-A less obvious example is a company sending out automated marketing emails at a certain time of day, day of the week or month of the year.
-Consumers are more receptive to new ideas at particular times and dates, and data analysis should help locate these times.
+One example showing this is a phone call that takes place at two-thirty in the morning.
+Clearly, this is not a great way to initiate a sale.
+A less obvious example is a company sending out automated marketing emails at a certain time, day of the week or month of the year.
+Consumers are more receptive to new ideas at particular times and dates.
+Because of this, data analysis should be used to help locate these times.

-Companies that adhere to analysis findings of successful marketing campaigns should set their marketing workflow schedules to maximize outcomes.
+Companies that adhere to analysis should set their marketing workflow schedules to maximize outcomes.
 Pulling from the above example, if data showed positive results from marketing emails on Tuesdays, companies could automate all future similar emails on Tuesdays as well.

 Implement Workflow Management Software